demyanovs/php-highlight/README.md

 The library parses the text, finds the tag \<pre>, read attributes (data-lang, data-file, data-theme), and for this reason decides how to highlight the syntax of this block.
 Supports style customization.

-Here is an example of styling:
+Here are examples of styling:

 <img width="757" height="309" src="https://codingwar.com/sites/default/files/images/phphighlight2.png">